Class Leading, Proven Performance

 - A choice of correction routine for baseline (automatic, differential, or manual) produces greater accuracy by correcting for compressibility and thermal effects caused by high pressure

 - Choice of pressure ramping methods lets you choose the scanning mode for high-speed or on-demand results, or equilibration mode for more accurate results with greater detail

 - Mercury temperature sensor allows automatic calculation of mercury density used for penetrometer calibrations

 - MicroActive software allows you to interactively manipulate data, define custom reports, and quickly achieve analytical results

 - Compensation for material compression under high-pressure analysis

-The AutoPore V is available in two models to best match the needs of individual quality assurance and research labs.
+The AutoPore V is available in four models to best match the needs of individual assurance and research labs.